Estimate Time7 min

 • Saving and investing extra cash could help give your goals a boost.

-• If you don't have an emergency fund, using extra cash to start one can give you a safety net and peace of mind.
+• If you don't have emergency savings, setting aside extra cash can give you a safety net and peace of mind.

 Picture this: That work bonus has finally hit your account.
 Your side gig is taking off.
 Or you get an unexpectedly large tax refund.
 Now you have an extra $5,000—or close to it—in the bank.
 (Nice.)
 What could you do with it?
 A sudden influx of cash could position you to improve your financial situation.
 But only if you use it wisely.